paul-norman/ses-postfix-bounce-handler/README.md

 A very simple system to facilitate gaining SES production access for a domain *(i.e. getting out of Sandbox mode)*.
 Production use isn't granted without bounce / complaint handling and this allows a very basic method of handling SNS topic webhooks that will pass the SES customer service checks.

+This system assumes that you are using Postfix and PostfixAdmin to manage a simple mailserver and wish to relay outgoing emails using SES as one of the channels.

 ## Dependencies

 This project requires a *PostgreSQL* or *MySQL / MariaDB / Aurora* database in order to run.
 It also expects [PostfixAdmin](https://github.com/postfixadmin/postfixadmin) to be used and configured.